Harbor View Plaza

 Listings highlight a 'secured building', 'secured entry', and gated parking but are completely silent about keyed or fob-access elevators.
 Combined with the absence of any MLS checkbox usage for this feature, it is very likely the elevators are not access-controlled in this way.

-I looked for key card access, fob access, card readers, and electronic entry language.
-The remarks indicate the building is secured, but not that it uses a card/fob security system.
+I looked for key card access, fob access, card reader, electronic access, and keycard entry.
+The remarks show the building is secured, but they do not explicitly state a card/fob security system.

 Across all supplied remarks, there are no references to cameras, CCTV, or video surveillance, and the MLS security-system checkbox is never used.
 Given that agents do emphasize other security features, the absence of any mention of video monitoring indicates this feature is very likely not present.